 true, ensures that the rigid-body wakes up before the action takes place.
 For example:

-RigidBody::apply_force(force, true)will wake-up the rigid-body before applying the force.
+RigidBody::add_force(force, true)will wake-up the rigid-body before adding the force.

 ImpulseJointSet::remove(..., true)will wake-up the two rigid-bodies attached by the removed joints.